 The key to breaking down adhesion in a muscle is finding it.
 This may seem very obvious but adhesion is very common and finding the relevant adhesion takes years of training.
 Once the proper diagnosis is made, treatment can begin.
-MAR takes advantage of the different attachment points of muscles to achieve maximum tension on the adhesion.
+The manual therapy techniques we use in our office take advantage of the different attachment points of muscles to achieve maximum tension on the adhesion.
 These techniques are non-invasive and done exclusively through a skilled doctor’s hands.
 Once the adhesion is broken down over a series of visits, the muscles can function normally again.
 They can lengthen and contract with the appropriate force to allow for normal joint motion resulting in less pain for you.

 “Nearly 50% of all patients presenting with a musculoskeletal disorder have relevant peripheral nerve entrapment.” – Dr. William Brady of Integrative Diagnosis ®

 If you have pain or stiffness, get the proper diagnosis first by calling our office for a consultation at 616-956-1112 or request an appointment by pressing here